What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 For example, a small pilot study found that 30 days of NMN supplementation significantly lengthened telomeres (the protective caps on DNA that shorten with age) in both mice and middle-aged humans.

 Lengthening telomeres suggests a potential slowing of cellular aging, although this was a very preliminary finding.
 Overall, maintaining NAD+ might support better aging by improving DNA repair and cell survival mechanisms.
+NMN may also help slow the aging process by reducing cellular senescence, a key factor in age-related functional decline.

 Energy Metabolism & Physical Endurance